dpiloni/Active-UCITS-Strategy-with-Regularization-Methods-in-US-Equity-Market/README.md

-# UCITS Strategy with Regularization Methods in US Equity Market
+# UCITS Strategy: Regularization Methods in US Equity Market

 ## Introduction
 * The goal of the strategy is to exploit the inefficiency of cap-weighted index using Regularization methods and obtain an extraperformance over the benchmark.